WHAT IS A LETTER OF AUTHORITY (LOA)?

 WHAT MAKES YOUR LETTER OF AUTHORITY (LOA) DIFFERENT?

-The Nü Savings Group is different from an energy broker or consultant, as an international management consultancy we guarantee:
+The Nü Savings Group is different from a broker, we are a management consultancy company.
+We guarantee:

 Enhanced Due Diligence on every business we work with - to meet business needs and financial budgets;